uidrro/uidrro.github.io/_docs/CybersecurityAwarenessMonth2024/Disaster_Recovery.md

 **********UNDER MAINTENANCE**********

 This page describes recovering from compromise.
+Focus is on person rather than employee.

+---
 Notes:

 * Account takeovers need password reset and device sessions audited.
 Enable phishing-resistant MFA.